An incorporated association may choose to cancel or wind up for many reasons, such as:

 - fulfilment of its purposes.

-Cancelling or winding up will help ensure an association’s assets are distributed lawfully.
+Cancelling or winding up helps you to distribute your association’s assets lawfully.

-Unless Consumer Affairs Victoria cancels its incorporation, an association remains legally in existence even after it stops operating.
+Unless we cancel its incorporation, an association remains legally in existence even after it stops operating.

 - has no outstanding debts or liabilities

 - has paid all relevant fees and penalties

 - is not involved in any legal proceedings.

 You can make an application for voluntary cancellation as:

 - an incorporated association that has passed a special resolution seeking cancellation

 - a member or former member (if the association is no longer operating)